snowball-tech/fractal/docs/TOOLING.md

 The dependencies that are available at the root level are:

 - `ts-node`: to run TypeScript code directly
+- `vercel`: to handle anything related to Vercel
 - `multi-semantic-release` and `semantic-release`: to release multiple packages
 - `is-ci`: to check if you are in a CI environment
 - `eslint`: to lint your code